 We are escgo! / escgo.com (hereinafter also referred to as “we” and “our”).
 Our website address is http://www.escgo.com.

-Our website is owned and registered in the United Kingdom.
+Our website is owned in the United Kingdom and registered and managed in the United States.

 2. What personal data we collect and why we collect it